 What Caused This Incident?

 Even as CHP officials are investigating the cause of this school bus accident, there are a number of questions.
 What caused the bus to roll back?
 Did the driver leave the parking brake on?
 Did the bus’s brakes fail?
 Was it due to a defective part or a mechanical malfunction?
 Was the brake failure due to poor maintenance?
 Was driver negligence a factor?
-Was the design of the driveway and parking lot dangerous?
+Were the design of the driveway and parking lot dangerous?
 I trust officials are looking into these and other issues in order to determine precisely what occurred here and why.

 Fault and Liability